andreipintilie/andreipintilie/README.md

 # About
 I am a Web Developer with industry experience building websites and web applications.
 I specialize in JavaScript and have professional experience working with Typescript and JQuery.
-I also have experience working with Vue, React, PHP and MySQL.
+I also have experience working with Vue and React.

 # Contact
 <a href = "mailto:pintilieandreiliviu@gmail.com">